WeiWANG0608/MITL-MAS-search-rescue/README.md

-# Decentralized Multi-agent Search and Rescue under MITL Specifications and Communication Constraints
+# Decentralized Multi-agent Coordination under MITL Tasks and Communication Constraints.
-This repository provides the implementation and case studies for the paper "Decentralized Multi-agent Search and Rescue under MITL Specifications and Communication Constraints".
+This repository provides the implementation and case studies for the paper "Decentralized Multi-agent Coordination under MITL Tasks and Communication Constraints".

 ## Installation